AaltoSciComp/scicomp-docs/training/scip/python-for-scicomp/intro.rst

 - Livestream broadcast, like a TV production.
 - Anyone can watch.
 - There are pauses for exercises, you can work (alone or in groups).
-- Our university's people can be in Zoom and switch there for exercise sessions (some years).

 There are many parts of the workshop:

 - Talking and demos (livestream)
 - Type-along (livesteam)
-- Exercises (Zoom or alone or your own groups)
+- Exercises (In your own groups or alone)
 - Breaks, at least 10 minutes/hour